 - Awesomeness by Analysis: The surest way to succeed.

 - Beginner's Luck: Justified.
 Someone whose grasp of basic odds and strategy are tenuous will be much harder to predict than someone with moderate experience.

-Big Book of War: Doyle Brunson's Super System and its sequel are the traditional Big Books of Poker.
+- Big Book of War: Doyle Brunson's Super/System and its sequel are the traditional Big Books of Poker.
 Their advice is typically considered out-of-date these days, leaving the title up for grabs.
 Phil Gordon's Little Green Book and Daniel Negreanu's Power Hold'Em Strategy are two contenders.
-Caro's Book of Poker Tells is another classic, if more specialized.
+Caro's Book of Poker Tells (Mike Caro) is another classic, if more specialized.

-Professional Gambler: This is known as the only casino game at which one can reliably make money.
-Since the players are facing off against each other rather than the house, one only has to do well enough to "beat the rake" to make a profit. note It is possible to make money at blackjack by counting cards, but you'll get kicked out if you're caught.
+- Professional Gambler: This is known as the only casino game at which one can reliably make money.
+Since the players are facing off against each other rather than the house, one only has to do well enough to "beat the rake" to make a profit. note

-Reverse Psychology: The foundation of strategy: convince your opponent that you want him to call, raise, or fold, so that he'll do the opposite.
+- Reverse Psychology: The foundation of strategy: convince your opponent that you want them to call, raise, or fold, so that they'll do the opposite.